-Ballard C. Boyd is a two-time Emmy Award nominated director & producer, based in New York City.
+Ballard C. Boyd is an Emmy Award-winning & Peabody Award-winning director & producer, based in New York City.

 He has been a member of the Directors Guild of America since 2018 and is currently a producer & segment director at The Late Show with Stephen Colbert, where he has directed over 120 segments on CBS.